nathanjpak/ccsh/README.md

 Assuming `node` and `npm` are available to use, follow these steps to run the program:<br>

 1. Clone or Fork and Clone this repo.
 2. Move to this directory in your terminal.
+3. Add a .env file in the root level of the directory with the following variables:

+- `API*URL=\_URL string provided in challenge prompt*`
+- `EMAIL_PASSWORD="fpuprkjievxguzjz"`

-    3. In the terminal, run `npm install`.
+4. In the terminal, run `npm install`.
-    4. In the terminal, run `npm start`.
+5. In the terminal, run `npm start`.